supervisely-ecosystem/how-to-work-with-video-object-tags/README.md

 ### **Create new tag metadata for video**

-Here we create video tag metadata and use function from the previous step to insert it in our project.
+Here, we are creating metadata for a video tag and using the function from the previous step to insert it into our project.

 ```python
 video_tag_meta = sly.TagMeta(